QuentinWach/quentinwach.github.io/research_and_engineering.md

 permalink: /side-projects
 ---

 _The list below includes fun side-projects exclusively which I haven't been paid for or told to pursue by anyone but primarily did because... well, anyone needs a hobby.
-That includes private science/engineering notes and projects as well as academic research articles in no particular order._ <!--General topics I am currently working on include:-->
+Note though that I threw out most projects that probably aren't all that interesting to others and would only be a distraction here._ <!--General topics I am currently working on include:-->

 <!--
 <div class="tag_list">